-(85) None of my friends goes skiing with his parents - :-(
+(85) None of my friends goes skiing with his parents - :-(\

-There are at least two conceivable ways to resolve the anaphoric element pro, introduced by the postspeech gesture.
+There are at least two conceivable ways to resolve the anaphoric element $pro_i$ introduced by the post-speech gesture.

-- If proi is a proposition-denoting pronoun, it is natural to take it to be coindexed with the entire proposition that none of my friends goes skiing with his parents.
-This should yield a cosupposition to the effect that this fact is disgusting - hence it would be good for my friends to go skiing with their parents. - If proi is a property-denoting pronoun, it is natural to take it to corefer with the property of going skiing with one's parents.
-There is a technical issue involved at this point; one must determine (i) what the local context of the post-speech gesture is, and (ii) what it means for the property of going skiing with one's parents to entail disgust.
+• If $pro_i$ is a proposition-denoting pronoun, it is natural to take it to be coindexed with the entire proposition that none of my friends goes skiing with his parents.
+This should yield a cosupposition to the effect that this fact is disgusting - hence it would be good for my friends to go skiing with their parents.

+• If $pro_i$ is a property-denoting pronoun, it is natural to take it to corefer with the property of going skiing with one's parents.
+There is a technical issue involved at this point: one must determine (i) what the local context of the post-speech gesture is, and (ii) what it means for the property of going skiing with one's parents to entail disgust.
 We leave this open at this point, but it is plausible that the local context of the post-speech gesture is the initial context updated with the propositional content of the main sentence.
-And that the predicted inference is thus that skiing with one's parents in general should be disgusting (an alternative would be that it is only the case for each of my friends x, x's skiing with x's parents is disgusting; it' isn't quite clear how this could be derived).
+If so, we will get the result that the Context Set updated with the asserted sentence entails that skiing with one's parents in general should be disgusting (an alternative would be that it is only the case that for each of my friends x, x's skiing with x's parents is disgusting; it' isn't quite clear how this could be derived).